Amount: £90 000.00

 Duration: 36 months

-Availability and utilisation of monetary resources play a central role in the realisation of the right to health.
-This project seeks to ensure that resources allocated to health are utilised in an accountable and transparent manner, thus ensuring that everybody, especially the most vulnerable, can access health services.
+Availability and utilisation of monetary resources play a central role in the realisation of the right to health in Kenya.
+Resources allocated to health need to be utilised in an accountable and transparent manner, thus ensuring that everybody, especially the most vulnerable, can access health services.

 This project builds on the “Influencing HIV Policy in Kenya” project funded by the Commonwealth Foundation from July 2013 – June 2016.
 The project established and built the capacity of networks in key target counties to engage in local governance processes for enhanced and inclusive delivery of health services.